smirarab/skimming_scripts/Skim_processing_pipelines/Installation_guide.md

 tar xvfz bbmap.tar.gz
 rm bbmap.tar.gz

+###FastME has been made available as a part of the repository and you can use it directly when we clone the repository later
-### Install FastME (to get backbone trees)
+### You can also install FastME (to get backbone trees) separately using the following commands
 wget http://www.atgc-montpellier.fr/download/sources/fastme/fastme-2.1.5.tar.gz
 tar xvfz fastme-2.1.5.tar.gz
-chmod +x fastme-2.1.5/binaries/fastme-2.1.5-osx
+chmod +x fastme-2.1.5/binaries/fastme-2.1.5-linux64
-## Change "osx" at the end if using other platforms (linux or windows).
+## Change "linux64" at the end if using other platforms (linux32 or windows).
-./fastme-2.1.5/binaries/fastme-2.1.5-osx -h
+./fastme-2.1.5/binaries/fastme-2.1.5-linux64 -h
 ```